 - Those that serve only snow cones, drinks or ice cream products;

 - Bars and clubs serving drinks only and where food is not prepared;

 - Produce markets that do not use food grinders;

 - Grocery or convenience stores without food preparation, meat cutting or packaging, delicatessens, or bakeries.

-Other FSEs may also be exempt.
+Other FSE may also be exempt.
 Any FSE may complete a Request for Exemption and submit it to the PSB for consideration for approval.

-Rule 15 establishes a strict manifest system.
-Only waste haulers registered with the appropriate state agency (Texas Commission on Environmental Quality or governing state agency) are authorized to collect and dispose of grease trap/interceptor waste in the City of El Paso.
-Manifests will only be available at 1154 Hawkins Blvd., El Paso, TX 79925.
+Rule No. 15 establishes a strict manifest system.
+Only transporters registered with the Texas Commission on Environmental Quality are authorized to collect and dispose of grease trap/interceptor waste in the City of El Paso.
+Manifests are available only at 6400 Boeing Drive, El Paso, TX 79925.